 2010 Angela Shartel 1:41:32

 The qualification process is below.
-If you have any questions about the event that aren’t answered here, please email Darren Brown.
+If you have any questions about the event that aren’t answered here, please email us.

-If the race is oversubscribed, non-elite participants will be chosen by lottery or another means at the sole discretion of ElliptiGO.
-In order to qualify as a non-elite participant, you must have completed and submitted the results of an official event that you completed within the time limits listed below:
+In order to qualify as a non-elite participant, you must have completed and submitted the results of an official event or self-administered qualifying ride that you completed within the time limits listed below:

 |Elevation Gain per Unit Distance of Ride|